How do I keep Salesforce and GetResponse contact data in sync?

 2. Choose if you want to create contacts in GetResponse from Salesforce contacts or leads.

-3. Select the lead source from which contacts or leads will be passed to GetResponse.
+3. Expand the list to select the lead source from which contacts or leads will be passed to GetResponse.
+Click Apply to confirm.

 4. Select the lead source for contacts added in GetResponse (this tells us what lead source information should appear in Salesforce when the contact info is synced).